OMC (band)

 OMC, or Otara Millionaires Club, were a New Zealand music group, then duo, with vocalist Pauly Fuemana later becoming the sole member.
-OMC was best known for the 1995 hit "How Bizarre", named one of the greatest New Zealander songs of all time by the Australasian Performing Right Association.
-The full name of the band is a tongue-in-cheek reference to Otara's status as one of the poorest suburbs of Auckland.
+OMC was best known for the 1996 hit "How Bizarre", named one of the greatest New Zealander songs of all time by the Australasian Performing Right Association.
+The full name of the band is a tongue-in-cheek reference to Ōtara's status as one of the poorest suburbs of Auckland.

 Career

 Origin (1992–1995)

 The Otara Millionaires Club was formed in 1992 by Phil Fuemana, who had played in the bands Houseparty and Fuemana.
-Fuemana and his younger brother Pauly Fuemana recorded two tracks as the new band for producer Alan Jansson's Urban Pacifica collection Proud.
+Fuemana and his younger brother Pauly Fuemana recorded two tracks as the new band for producer Alan Jansson's Urban Pacifica collection Proud: An Urban-Pacific Streetsoul Compilation.
 Jansson had achieved cult status as composer/producer for the synthpop group Body Electric during the early 1980s.

 In 1994, after the split of the Otara Millionaires Club, Pauly approached Jansson and the two formed a musical partnership, with Fuemana the public face and Jansson as producer and co-writer.
-Pauly suggested that they shorten the band's name to just the initials, and thereafter, Fuemana Jansson were OMC.
+Pauly suggested that they shorten the band's name to just the initials, and thereafter, Fuemana and Jansson were OMC.
 Pauly performed as OMC, serving as the frontman and playing several instruments during performances.
 However, the music was created by Pauly and Alan Jansson, with Jansson co-writing all of the tracks and handling most of the arrangement and all production duties in the studio.